LeechCSE/Asyncio-Proxy-Herd/README.md

 The target clients are mobile devices with IP addresses and DNS names; therefore, the servers take TCP connections.
 The remarkable characteristic of mobile devices is that they frequently broadcast their GPS locations.
-In order to process the frequently-updating information of clients, [asyncio](https://docs.python.org/3/library/asyncio.html) asynchronous networking library is used.
+In order to process the frequently updating information of clients, [asyncio](https://docs.python.org/3/library/asyncio.html) asynchronous networking library is used.
 It allows the servers concurrently process the requests that come simultaneously.
 More specifically, a request that takes a long time doesn't block the other requests; first done, first out.

-In order to simulate the role of proxy server, the servers serve [Google Places Nearby Search](https://developers.google.com/maps/documentation/places/web-service/search-nearby) requests.
+In order to simulate the role of a proxy server, the servers serve [Google Places Nearby Search](https://developers.google.com/maps/documentation/places/web-service/search-nearby) requests.